syncromatics/career-framework/README.md

 * We share knowledge

-## About Syncromatics Engineering
+## About GMV Syncromatics Engineering

-The Syncromatics Engineering team is made of the people who define, design, and implement transit solutions.
+The GMV Syncromatics Engineering team is made of the people who define, design, and implement transit solutions.
 Within this team, there are two groups who work closely together: software and system integration.

 We are an agile team.
 (In both the "agile" and "Agile" senses.)
 Iteration and delivery are key drivers for us.
 We are frequently exploring the edges of new technology looking for new and better ways to get things done.